dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 -   **Read-only integration (Basic setup):** Only inventories devices from Azure Active Directory and populates them in the Symantec Endpoint Protection Mobile Management console.
 <br>
-    -   If the **Report the health and risk of devices to Intune**, and **Also report security incidents to Intune** boxes are not selected in the Symantec Endpoint Protection Mobile Management console, the integration is read-only and therefore will never change a devices state (compliant or noncompliant) in Intune.
+    -   If the **Report the health and risk of devices to Intune**, and **Also report security incidents to Intune** boxes are not selected in the Symantec Endpoint Protection Mobile Management console, the integration is read-only and therefore will never change a device's state (compliant or noncompliant) in Intune.
 <br></br>
 -   **Full integration:** Allows SEP Mobile to report devices on risk and security incident details to Intune, which creates a bi-directional communication between both cloud services.